 As the cost of college continues to soar, more and more students are choosing to begin their college careers at a community college.
 Holyoke Community College offers a university-caliber education at fees that are among the lowest in the Commonwealth!
 For those who qualify for financial aid, the cost is even lower.

 Here you'll find information about the cost of attending HCC, the different types of financial aid, how to apply, how to pay, and more.

 Remember...We're here to help!
 If at any time you have questions or need assistance, please contact us at firstname.lastname@example.org or (413) 552-2150.

 HCC offers a university-caliber education at an affordable price.
 Below, you'll find information about the general cost* of attendance.
-If you'd like to see a comprehensive breakdown of fees, you can find it here.
+You can also view a comprehensive breakdown of all per credit fees.

 Please note that residency status determines your fees, regardless of whether you plan to take classes online or on campus.

 |Non-residents/International||$370 per credit|